chef-boneyard/chef-rfc/rfc0002-winrm-listener.md

 This command should be run on the Windows server.
 The command will add the certificate specified in the CERT-PATH to its certificate store.
 The CERT-PATH should point to a valid PKCS12 certificate.
+Options:

+    --listener-create: When this option is set, it will create the listener also on default port 5986.

 ### Listener creation command